 Wireless baby monitors with a camera are further classified into wifi and non-wifi baby monitors

-wireless baby monitors with camera/nanny cam and app
+wireless baby monitors with camera

 .Wireless baby monitors that use wifi can be connected to smartphone apps, both iOS and Android apps.
 These wireless baby monitors use the phone as the display unit/parent unit.